Plans have been announced for a huge expansion of the nation’s airport capacity to help unclog Manila’s NAIA airport.

 The Department of Transportation is evaluating a proposal by the San Miguel Corporation to build a 699-billion peso ($14 billion) airport city complex in Bulacan, Mr Lim confirmed.

-Manila’s NAIA airport handled 36.7 million passengers in 2015 — far exceeding the 13 million capacity it was designed to serve.
+Manila’s NAIA handled 36.7 million passengers in 2015 — far exceeding the 13 million capacity it was designed to serve.
 This congestion has led the hub to feature strongly in league tables shaming the world’s worst airports.

 As well as the congestion within the terminals, transport links to get to the NAIA in the first place leave a lot to be desired.